-The word for tree in Chabacano is pono.
-This word obviously comes from the Tagalog puno which means the same thing.
-I recently have found out though, that this word also exists in the Chavacano de Ternate.
-Now, because the Chavacano de Ternate is known to have existed before the Chabacano de Zamboanga, I believe that it is more correct to say that the word comes from the Chavacano de Ternate instead of Tagalog.
+I recently have found out, that this word also exists in the Chavacano de Ternate.
+Now, because the Chavacano de Ternate is known to have existed before the Chabacano de Zamboanga, I believe that this word may come from the Chavacano de Ternate.

 Although the Spanish word arbol also exists in the Chabacano de Zamboanga, it is not used anymore by today’s youth.
 Most young people wouldn’t probably even know the meaning of the word arbol.
 Both the words arbol and pono exist in the Chavacano de Ternate.